cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 Another option is to buy a [4-bay enclosure for your drives](https://www.amazon.co.uk/OImaster-Backplane-Function-Hot-swap-Transmission/dp/B074V52L9D) and use some sort of [stackable case](https://www.amazon.com/GeeekPi-Raspberry-Cluster-Cooling-Heatsink/dp/B07MW3GM1T/ref=sr_1_1?dchild=1&keywords=stackable+case+rpi&qid=1591726436&sr=8-1) for your NanoPi M4.
 If you go with this solution, remember to buy extra spacers to make room for the SATA hat and cables (and you might need longer cables).
 Alternatively, you can always use a standard computer case (or rack mounted) that has support for 4 drives.
 Get rid of the mobo and you're probably all set (see my note on modifying a PC PSU).

 ## Fan 50x50x15mm 12v (.08A)
-(Size for kirkdis' 3D printed case.
+(This fan size is for kirkdis' 3D printed case.
 You'd want something different if you're using another case.)
 You can probably find a .2A fan with the same dimensions, which will move more air but will be louder.
 (If you're going to use the PWM connector, take a look at [PWM Fan controller](#pwm-fan-controller) to learn how to use it.)

 [![50x50x15mm Fan](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/fan.png){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/fan.png)